pubnative/openrtb-client-android/README.md

 * Dynamically fill all values from the BidRequest object (currently many of them are hardcoded)
 * Enhance the auction logic to something similar to what occurs on the server side
 * Support all formats on the demo app.
 Currently only format in the demo is Standard MRect
+* Download configuration or logic from the server to get all bidders